YashPandey1000/FOTA_for_STM32F407G/README.md

 ### Process Highlights
 1.  **Version Interrogation:** The ESP32 performs an HTTP HEAD request to AWS to compare the cloud ETag with the local identifier, saving energy and data.
 2.  **Hardware Handshake:** Upon detecting a new version, the ESP32 drives the STM32 **BOOT0** High and pulses **NRST** to force entry into the ROM-based System Memory.
+Crucial Step: ESP32 waits a defined stabilization period (t_boot) before asserting NSS (Chip Select) to begin SPI transactions.

-3.  **Streamed Programming:** Firmware is pulled from the cloud and piped directly to the STM32 via **USART1 (PA9/PA10)** in 256-byte chunks using Even Parity.
+3.  **Streamed Programming:** Firmware is pulled from the cloud and piped to the STM32 via SPI.
+The ESP32 sends a Write Memory command followed by data chunks.**
+**Protocol: ST SPI Bootloader (Ack/Nack handling).**
+**Synchronization: ESP32 sends "Dummy Bytes" to clock out the Acknowledgement (ACK) byte from the STM32.**
-4.  **Atomic Commitment:** Once the binary is fully written to Slot B, the ESP32 writes the metadata.
+5.  **Atomic Commitment:** Once the binary is fully written to Slot B, the ESP32 writes the metadata.
 The STM32 custom bootloader validates this metadata before allowing a jump to the new code.